 For an overview of i-STAT System test cartridges, browse the Test Cartridge Menu.

 Reference: 1.
 Creatinine Point-of-Care Testing for Detection and Monitoring of Chronic Kidney Disease: Primary Care Diagnostic Technology Update, Oghenekome Gbinigie, Christopher P Price, Carl Heneghan, Ann Van den Bruel, and Annette Plüddeman, British Journal of General Practice, November 2015.

-Providing lab-quality results fast when every
+Providing lab-quality results fast when every minute counts.

 Links which take you out of Abbott worldwide websites are not under the control of Abbott, and Abbott is not responsible for the contents of any such site or any further links from such site.
 Abbott is providing these links to you only as a convenience, and the inclusion of any link does not imply endorsement of the linked site by Abbott.
 The website that you have requested also may not be optimised for your screen size.

 Please be aware that the website you have requested is intended for the residents of a particular country or countries, as noted on that site.
 As a result, the site may contain information on pharmaceuticals, medical devices and other products or uses of those products that are not approved in other countries or regions.